Loving Your Enemies Through Prayer: A Radical Practice of Grace

 The process of spiritual formation starts as we respond to the Spirit’s invitation to be formed into the type of person who readily reflects God to the world.
 The ultimate result of a life formed by God is a life that produces the fruit of the Spirit, a deep love for God and the world around us.

 At its core, spiritual formation in Christianity is the process through which individuals are shaped into the likeness of God, as highlighted in 2 Corinthians 3:17-18.
 It's about embracing a life that faithfully mirrors Jesus' teachings and actions.
 Through a partnership with God, the Holy Spirit actively works within us, molding our characters to become more like Jesus.
-This journey begins with our response to the Spirit’s invitation, leading us to become beacons of God’s presence in the world.
+This journey of faith -based personal development begins with our response to the Spirit’s invitation, leading us to become beacons of God’s presence in the world.

 The ultimate aim of spiritual formation is to cultivate a life that bears the fruit of the Spirit, characterized by a profound love for God and a heartfelt compassion for others.
 This transformative process not only enriches our spiritual lives but also empowers us to make a positive impact on those around us.